firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 ### [Keeping your fork synced with the repository](keeping-your-fork-synced-with-this-repository.md)
 This document provides information about how to keep your forked repository up-to-date with the base repository.
 This is important, as hopefully you and many others will contribute to the project.
-> Follow these steps if your fork doesn't have any changes in parent repository.
+> Follow these steps if your fork doesn't have any changes in the parent repository.

 ### [Moving a Commit to a different Branch](moving-a-commit-to-a-different-branch.md)
 This document provides information about how to move a Commit to another Branch.